 - In a large bowl, whisk together the flour, baking powder, salt, and sugar.

 - In another bowl, mix together the eggs, vanilla, cooled brown butter, oil, and milk.
-If you’ve never browned butter before, see post for instructions.

 - Mix in half of the wet ingredients into the dry ingredients.
 Once it’s almost combined, mix in the rest of the wet ingredients.